-Available levels: AS Level (Stand-alone Qualification)

-A-Level

-Entry requirements: Level 6 in French or Native Speaker
+Examination Board: AQA Available levels: AS Level (Stand-alone Qualification) A-Level Level 6 in French or Native Speaker Mrs F Temple-Smith

-Head of Department: Mrs F Temple-Smith
+Entry requirements: Head of Department:

 We recommend that students complete the full A2 course.
 However, The AS course is fully coteachable with the first year of the A-level course and there will be an opportunity for students to take AS French as a stand-alone qualification at the end of Year 12.